(Transparent, inflation-protected, and operating under conventional banking laws) ·

 By separating the two sectors, this chain of events can be eliminated at source without losing the benefits of either.
 The commercial bank can still create credit and help cash flow and provide financing, but on a smaller scale and on shorter terms, using the funds in current and savings accounts.
 This would practically eliminate risks of bank failures.
 And, the funds that would otherwise go into time-deposits will be used by investment companies and investment banks to equity-finance enterprises, giving stability to the economy.
 But both will have to go together to create a comprehensive banking and finance system.

-with the investment and finance sector, and has practically ignored the other
+the investment and finance sector, and has practically ignored the other sector,

-Sudan where it has been compelled to accommodate the other too.
-It is also h ere that it has
+where it has been compelled to accommodate the other too.
+It is also h ere that

-the fundamental flaws in the model used, the re is also a historical reason
+in the model used, the re is also a

-banks came into being consequent to the oil price hike of
+Islamic banks came into being consequent to the oil

-1973 and the resultant flow of huge amounts of money into the oil producing
+price hike of 1973 and the resultant flow of huge amounts of money into the oil

 income-earning investment options available were those offered by the